Updates twice per day, weekdays, by 8AM and again by 7:30PM.

 I feature a 'Picture of the Week' every Friday.
 Do you have a great picture you would like to share?
 I would be happy to post your best shots in that weekly feature.
 Contact me if you are interested.

 Traveling?
-A location to avoid, in the world, is posted every day in the USA/World weather page.
-Take a look at today?Äôs place to avoid.
+A location in the world is posted every day in the USA/World Weather Section.
+Take a look at today`s place to avoid.

 SYNOPSIS...